AlexMan123456/utility/CONTRIBUTING.md

 4. Commit the feature by itself.
 5. If intending to release, create a release note, carefully deciding if it's a major, minor, or patch release (if adding to a release that is about to happen, add to the existing note)
 6. Commit the release note separately from the feature.
-7. Create a feature pull request and wait for it to be merged.
+7. Create a feature pull request and wait for it to be merged, choosing the appropriate template.
 8. Run the commit-version-change workflow to create a pull request to change just the version.
 9. Merge it in once CI passes.
 10. All done!